lukapopijac/pocket-cube-optimal-solver/README.md

 Pocket Cube Optimal Solver
 ==========================

 _This readme describes version 2 of the project.
-For version 1 refer to brach `v1`._
+For version 1 refer to brach TODO `v1`._

 This is an optimal solver for the [Pocket Cube][1] (2x2 Rubik's cube).
 For a given state of the cube, the application shows how to solve it optimally